puppetlabs/puppetdb/documentation/api/query/v4/factsets.markdown

 parameters.

-The result will be a single map of the factset structure described above, or a JSON error message if the factset is not found:
+The result will be a single map of the factset structure described above, or a JSON error message if the factset is not found.

 ### Examples